 They usually have experienced some psychological side effects due to enlarged breasts — either low confidence or self-esteem and sometimes depression.
 In some cases, gynecomastia surgery may be performed on a teenager if their breast growth has stabilized.
 This is determined on a case-by-case basis.

-The best candidates for surgery understand the (rare and infrequent) risk of complications and have reasonable expectations of the surgical outcomes.
+The best Tampa Gynecomastia surgery candidates understand the (rare and infrequent) risk of complications and have reasonable expectations of the surgical outcomes.
 They have clearly communicated their ideal results and have a positive outlook on surgery.
-Dr. Landon meets with all gynecomastia surgery candidates during an informational consultation.
+Dr. Landon meets with all Tampa gynecomastia surgery candidates during an informational consultation.
 During the appointment, he performs a physical evaluation, noting the degree of correction necessary and the patient’s skin tone/elasticity.
 Dr. Landon also discusses the procedural steps, outlines his planned approach and explains what the patient can expect.
 If the patient decides to schedule surgery, Dr. Landon and our team will provide detailed pre- and post-operative instructions.

 Male breast reduction is performed on an outpatient basis at Dr. Landon’s fully accredited, on-site operating suite.
 Prior to surgery, Dr. Landon will make marks on the patient’s breasts to guide him as he performs the operation.
 Anesthesia will be administered for complete patient comfort.

 Then, he will remove excess breast tissue via surgical excision and/or liposuction.
 The surgical technique(s) that Dr. Landon uses depends on whether the patient has excess glandular and/or fatty tissue.
 Glandular tissue must be surgically excised, and fatty tissue can be removed by liposuction techniques.